Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Set It Up Tonight, Land Online Tomorrow

-Now you know exactly how to set up a travel eSIM: check compatibility, buy a plan, scan the QR code at home, label the line, and flip data roaming on the eSIM when you land.
+Now you know exactly how to set up a travel eSIM: check compatibility, buy a plan, scan the QR code at home, label the line, and — the one I forgot at Haneda — flip data roaming on the eSIM when you land.
 Five minutes of prep tonight buys you a stress-free arrival with no roaming bill in sight.
+Do it like my wife did, not like I did, and you’ll be the one ordering the ramen.

 Stay connected from the moment you land